 Are you suffering from FIRE envy?
-Do you follow early retirement bloggers and are jealous of their glorious no job lifestyle?
+Do you follow early retirement bloggers on social media and are jealous of their glorious no job lifestyle?
 You don’t have to worry about that at Retire by 40.
-It is spring break here, but we’re just staying in town for a relaxing staycation.
+It is spring break in Portland, but we’re just staying in town for a relaxing staycation.
 No exotic trip for us this week.
+(I took Junior to see Willow. $2 tickets, can’t beat that.)
 Today, I’ll share my unglamorous early retirement lifestyle and you won’t be envious any longer.
 I escaped the rat race, but we are still living an ordinary lifestyle.
 In fact, I think we live the most “normal” life out of all the FIRE bloggers I know.

 Our lifestyle didn’t change much after I retired from my full time job.
-We live in the same home, drive the same car, go out occasionally, and travel a few weeks every year.
+We live in a small home, drive a small minivan, go out occasionally, and travel a few weeks every year.
 That’s just like your life, right?
 That’s why I’m so relatable. 🙂 The only big difference is that I don’t have to go to work at the office anymore.
 That’s enough for me and I’m a lot happier these days even without a lot of other changes.

 Why we live a regular lifestyle